Strong chromatic index of k-degenerate graphs: Results

 \begin{theorem} If $G$ is a graph such that all of its $3^{+}$-vertices induce a forest, then $\chiup_{s}'(G) \leq 4 \Delta(G) -3$. \end{theorem} \begin{proof} The proof is analogous to that in \autoref{k-degenerate}, so we omit it. \end{proof}

 A $2$-connected graph $G$ is {\em minimally $2$-connected} if $G - e$ is not $2$-connected for each edge $e$ in $G$.

-\begin{theorem}[\cite{MR2078877}] The minimum degree of a minimally $2$-connected graph is two, and the subgraph induced by all the $3^{+}$-vertices is a forest. \end{theorem} \begin{corollary} If $G$ is a minimally $2$-connected graph, then $\chiup_{s}'(G) \leq 4\Delta(G) - 3$. \end{corollary} \begin{remark} Once again the strong chromatic index of $5$-cycle achieves the upper bound in \autoref{3+Forest}, so the upper bound is best possible in some sense. \end{remark}
+\begin{theorem}[\cite{MR2078877}] The minimum degree of a minimally $2$-connected graph is two, and the subgraph induced by all the $3^{+}$-vertices is a forest. \end{theorem} \begin{corollary} If $G$ is a minimally $2$-connected graph, then $\chiup_{s}'(G) \leq 4\Delta(G) - 3$. \end{corollary} \begin{remark} Once again the strong chromatic index of a $5$-cycle achieves the upper bound in \autoref{3+Forest}, so the upper bound is best possible in some sense. \end{remark}

 A graph is {\em chordless} if every cycle is an induced cycle.
 It is easy to show that a $2$-connected graph is chordless if and only if it is minimally $2$-connected.
 Every chordless graph is a $2$-degenerate graph.
-In \cite{MR3056878}, Chang and Narayanan proved that the strong chromatic index of a chordless graph is at most $8\Delta(G) - 6$, and D{\k e}bski \etal \cite{2013arXiv1301.1992D} improved the upper bound to $4\Delta(G) -3$, but I doubt that their proofs are correct since they used an incorrect lemma (see \cite[Lemma 7]{MR3056878}).
-For example, let $C_{n\cdot}$ be obtained from $C_{n}$ by attaching to each vertex a pendent edge, this is a counterexample to \cite[Lemma 7]{MR3056878}.
+In \cite{MR3056878}, Chang and Narayanan proved that the strong chromatic index of a chordless graph is at most $8\Delta(G) - 6$, and D{\k e}bski \etal \cite{2013arXiv1301.1992D} improved the upper bound to $4\Delta(G) -3$, but I doubt that their proofs are correct since they incorrectly used a lemma (see \cite[Lemma 7]{MR3056878}).
+Recently, Narayanan (private communication, Mar.
+2014) has confirmed the mistake in the proof of the result $8\Delta(G) - 6$.
 For more detailed discussion on the strong chromatic index of chordless graphs, we refer the reader to \cite{Basavaraju2013}.

-\begin{remark} All the proofs used the greed algorithm, thus all the results are true for the list version of strong edge coloring. \end{remark}
+\begin{remark} All the proofs used the greedy algorithm, thus all the results are true for the list version of strong edge coloring. \end{remark}

+3mm {\bf Acknowledgments.} The author would like to thank the anonymous reviewers for their valuable comments and assistance on earlier drafts.
+The author would also like to especially thank N. Narayanan for the discussion on Lemma 7 and Theorem 2 in \cite{MR3056878}.
+In addition, the author was supported by NSFC (11101125).